-The Sentinel Monitoring for Climate Change in Long Island Sound Program is a multidisciplinary scientific approach to provide early warning of climate change impacts to Long Island Sound ecosystems, species and processes to facilitate appropriate and timely management decisions and adaptation responses.
-These warnings will be based on assessments of climate related changes to a set of indicators/sentinels recommended by our technical advisory work groups.
+The Climate Change and Sentinel Monitoring Program (formerly the Sentinel Monitoring for Climate Change in Long Island Sound Program) is a multidisciplinary scientific approach to provide early warning of climate change impacts to Long Island Sound ecosystems, species and processes to facilitate appropriate and timely management decisions and adaptation responses.
+These warnings will be based on assessments of climate-related changes to a set of indicators/sentinels recommended by our technical advisory work groups.

 Click on links below to access documents created by and for the Sentinel Monitoring Work Group:

-The Bi-State Sentinel Monitoring Work Group is a partnership that includes EPA Long Island Sound Office, National Oceanic and Atmospheric Administration, New York Department of Environmental Conservation, Connecticut Department of Energy and Environmental Protection, New York Sea Grant and Connecticut Sea Grant.
-There are formal cooperative agreements/contracts pertaining to funding between these agencies.
-The two state technical advisory groups include over 60 federal, state, NGO, and university partners who have contributed to all stages of the strategic plan development.
+The Bi-State Climate Change and Sentinel Monitoring Work Group is a partnership that includes the EPA Long Island Sound Office, New York State Department of Environmental Conservation, Connecticut Department of Energy and Environmental Protection, New York Sea Grant, Connecticut Sea Grant, and NEIWPCC.

 Funding for the development of the strategic plan was provided by the Long Island Sound Study.
 The Long Island Sound Study was also awarded a Direct Technical Assistance grant from the EPA Climate Ready Estuaries program.